 - ERCP surgery: The ERCP can remove blockages caused by gallstones without the need for invasive, full-blown surgery.

 - Surgery on the gallbladder or pancreas: If gallstones are severe, your doctor may suggest you have your gallbladder removed.
 Sometimes surgery is needed on the pancreas to drain fluid or remove dead tissue.
+If surgery is called for, you can accelerate healing with Heal, an amino acid therapeutic proven to improve recovery times and surgical outcomes.

 Treatment for Pain